 Cross for Justice and Freedom

 This cross was delivered in an orange box already mounted for wear in the Dutch style with silver ‘KOREA 1950’ sword bar.
 The Cross was instituted on 23 July 1951 to be awarded to members of the N.D.V.N (Nederlands Detachement Verenigde Naties = Netherlands Detachment United Nations).
 The N.D.V.N. was established on 15 October 1950 and an advance party of Dutch soldiers arrived in Korea from Malaya on 24 October 1950, the first of 26 contingents from the Netherlands arriving in early December.
-This first contingent saw the hardest fighting of all and even lost its commander and several other officers and men when the staff was overrun by the Koreans
+This first contingent saw the hardest fighting of all and even lost its commander and several other officers and men when the staff was overrun by the Koreans.
+This first contigent amounted to a total of 650 men.

 A total of 3,972 Dutch soldiers served in Korea, the last unit returning to the Netherlands at the end of 1954.
-In addition, 1,360 members of the Royal Netherlands Navy served in Korean waters aboard the destroyers Evertsen, van Galen and Piet Heim and the frigates Johan Maurits van Nassau, Dubois and van Zijll.
+In addition, 1,360 members of the Royal Netherlands Navy served in Korean waters aboard the destroyers Evertsen, Van Galen and Piet Hein and the frigates Johan Maurits van Nassau, Dubois and Van Zijll.

 Those that went more than once would have the number of awards on the sword bar, like the 2 in the example below.
 The 3 and 4 also exist but are very rare.